Phillrb/Playchoice10/Zapper_Mod_85/README.md

 ## Zapper Mod ATTiny 85

-Use a ATTiny 85 microcontroller to fix the trigger issue when using a NES Zapper on a Playchoice 10.
+Use an ATTiny 85 microcontroller to fix the trigger issue when using a NES Zapper on a Playchoice 10.